Has coaching been scientifically proven?

 Pretty impressive, right?
 They're exciting results, but we have to admit—not all coaches can get you those results.

-She's helped founders scale their businesses and exit for between $6 million and $1.2 billion dollars.
-You can read more about Michelle Duval, but needless to say, her coaching methods are truly the Gold Standard in the coaching industry!
+She's helped founders scale their businesses and exit for between $6 million and $1.2 billion dollars and her coaching methods are truly the gold standard in the coaching industry.

 We encourage you to try it for yourself.
-Sessions only take around 5-10 minutes, twice a week, and all of our individual coaching programs are currently free.
+Sessions only take around 5-10 minutes, twice a week, and your first online coaching program is free.

 Related Questions:

-The difference between coaching and mentoring is fairly simple; a coach is someone who is trained in helping an individual or team achieve a particular goal, whereas a mentor is someone with specific experience in your industry who can provide advice, but will not hold you accountable or use science to guide you to achieving your goal.
-We wrote an entire blog post on coaching and mentoring, so feel free to check that out!
+The difference between coaching and mentoring is fairly simple; a coach is someone who is trained in helping an individual or team achieve a particular goal, whereas a mentor is someone with specific experience in your industry who can provide advice but will not hold you accountable or use science to guide you to achieving your goal.